erasersleeve/README-Generator/Develop/ReadMe.md

     >npm i

   ## Usage
-  User knows
+  From the command line run node index.js to start the application
   ## License
-  MIT
+  APACHE 2.0
   ## Contributing
-  Contribute
+  Please make a pull request or contact me (information below)
   ## Tests
   To run tests, run the following command:

     >npm test

   ## Questions
-  If you have any questions about this repo, open an issue or contact me directly at [Address](mailto:Address).
-You can find more of my work at (https://github.com/Username).
+  If you have any questions about this repo, open an issue or contact me directly at [timwinters99@gmail.com](mailto:timwinters99@gmail.com).
+You can find more of my work at (https://github.com/erasersleeve).